About me & my tools

 GitHub Copilot

-It still needs to be guided, but it makes me more productive and helps me learn faster.
+Still useful for inline suggestions when I'm in the flow.
+It needs to be guided, but it makes me more productive and helps me learn faster.

 ChatGPT